code-312/ceic-jekyll/pages/services/know-your-rights.md

     type: File
     file: "/assets/images/kyr_flyer.pdf"
 - template: text-area
-  text_area: "<h2>Know Your Rights!</h2><p>We focus on providing legal education and
+  text_area: "<h2>Know Your Rights!</h2><p>We provide legal education and support
-    support under the new laws to ensure everyone is staying safe.</p><p>We support this mission through:</p><ul><li><p>Creating educational resources like our crutch cards, designed to inform the public of continued prohibited situations for the possession and consumption of cannabis.</p></li><li><p>Live workshops with partners Legal Aid Chicago &amp; Herbal Legal on how cannabis can impact your housing, employment, and immigration status.
-Check them out in our partners section!</p></li><li><p>Sharing resources and hosting events on expungement, and promoting awareness of newly developing legal vulnerabilities or protections afforded for the use of cannabis.</p></li><li><p>Online resources and videos</p></li></ul>"
+    to our communities to ensure everyone is staying safe under new laws.
+We support our mission through education by:</p><ul><li><p>Hosting workshops with community partners on how cannabis impacts your legal rights, including housing, employment, and immigration status.
+Check them out in our partners section!</p></li><li><p>Sharing resources and events on expungement, and promoting awareness of new legal vulnerabilities or protections afforded for the use of cannabis.</p></li><li><p>Creating educational resources like our crutch cards, designed to inform the public of continued prohibited situations for the possession and consumption of cannabis.</p></li><li><p>Online resources and videos</p></li></ul>"
 - template: embed
   code: |-